CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md

 Access your Saratoga Data Flume server by connecting to the server via ssh to the public IP using root and the password created when deploying the blueprint.

 * The flume data transfer program is invoked using the command line.
 * For instruction on using Flume see the User Manual present on the newly created server.
-It is also available at [ftp://public.saratogadata.com/pub/sw/flume_2.3/Flume_2.3_User_Manual.pdf](ftp://public.saratogadata.com/pub/sw/flume_2.3/Flume_2.3_User_Manual.pdf) or [http://ca.saratogadata.com:888/download/flume/2.3/Flume_2.3_User_Manual.pdf](http://ca.saratogadata.com:888/download/flume/2.3/Flume_2.3_User_Manual.pdf)
+It is also available at [ftp://public.saratogadata.com/pub/sw/flume_2.3/Flume_2.3_User_Manual.pdf](ftp://public.saratogadata.com/pub/sw/flume_2.3/Flume_2.3_User_Manual.pdf)

 You can also access a simple 'man' page with: man flume